Last Updated on by Admin LB

 Question 5

-A is an accused who is being tried by a Magistrate B of Udaipur for theft.
+A is an accused who is being tried by Magistrate B of Udaipur for theft.
 A makes an application in the Rajasthan High Court [Jodhpur] for transferring the case to any other Magistrate of Udaipur on the ground that he apprehends that a fair and impartial trial cannot be held in the court of Magistrate B. The Rajasthan High Court is satisfied that the apprehension of A is reasonable.
 Can the Rajasthan High Court transfer the case to any other Magistrate for trial?

 Question 6